ietf-wg-aipref/wg-materials/interim-25-04/minutes.md

 Mark: we will have an RFC on attachment.

-Sonia: you can't agree to a voabulary without implementation.
+Sonia: you can't agree to a vocabulary without implementation.

 Mark: some of the mechanisms are not iterated by the IETF, some attachment mechanisms are in other orgs.

-Paul: concer by rightsholders that you use an attachment mechanism and vocabulary that is not listened to.
+Paul: concern by rightsholders that you use an attachment mechanism and vocabulary that is not listened to.
 A web crawler for example should not be obliged to go to an attachment registry but other players might have to.
 AI companies say robots.txt is good enough but rightsholders say no it has shortcomings and they insist they need other ways to communicate and make sure they are listened to.
 It can't be voluntary whether you are listened to.
 Revolves around some concept of widely used.

 Suresh: IETF is not the protocol police .